shitware-ltd/duckmode-vscode/README.md

 These release notes assume we'll release more than one version.
 We will probably never be that drunk again.

+### 0.2.0 - Dan's Harem release.
+In honour of, well, we're not exactly sure what.

+- Major refactor, added actual tests.
+I think.
+- new Feature - Quack on Save, courtesy of Arko (now arisen from the dead).
+- Add random chance of parrot appearing during coding sessions

 ### 0.1.0 - Arko memorial release.
 Taken from us too soon.